 Where did the nuns and monks receive their education?

 The nuns and monks received their education from various monasteries or viharas which were educational centres of art and learning.
-These centres were mainly set up to meditate, discuss and debate with the learned for their quest for knowledge during the ancient period.
+These centres were mainly set up to meditate, discuss and debate with the learned to satisy their quest for knowledge during the ancient period.

 What is Panini known for?